The Amplituhedron BCFW Triangulation: Consequences

-Write $S = \bigcup_{D_a\in \CD_{i,n;k_1,k_2}}S_a.$ We would like to analyze codimension $1$ boundaries of $S.$ These boundaries come from codimension $1$ boundaries of cells $S_a$ in the union.
+Write $S = \bigcup_{D_a\in \CD_{i,n;k_1,k_2}}S_a$, where $S_a:=S_{D_a}$.
+We would like to analyze codimension $1$ boundaries of $S.$ These boundaries come from codimension $1$ boundaries of cells $S_a$ in the union.
 By the treatment of Section~\ref{sec:precise_ineqs}, and in particular Proposition~\ref{prop:bdries_either_paired_or_SA}, we know that some of them belong to two cells in the union, some map to the boundaries, and the remaining are codimension $1$ boundaries of both $S_a$ and $S_b$ where the former is in the union, and the latter is not.
 In the last situation the diagram $D_a$ contains has a top chord $(i,i+1,n-2,n-1)$ with $k_2$ descendants, while the diagram $D_b$ does not have such a top chord.
 Since $S_a,~S_b$ share a boundary, $D_a,D_b$ must differ by a shift.
 There are three possibilities for the nature of this shift: \begin{enumerate} \item It either moves the chord $c_l=(i,i+1,n-2,n-1),$ or \item the shift makes $c_l$ a descendant of another chord, or \item the shift changes the number of chords which descend from the top chord $(i,i+1,n-2,n-1).$ \end{enumerate}

 The first possibility may happen in one of three ways.
-It is either the result of a left shift of $c_l$'s tail, or of an unobstructed right shift of $c_l$'s tail or of a left shift of $c_l$'s head.
+It is either the result of a left shift of $c_l$'s start, or of an unobstructed right shift of $c_l$'s start or of a left shift of $c_l$'s end.
 The first two ways, and the unobstructed version of the third way, correspond to the vanishings of $\beta_l,\alpha_l,\Er_l,$ or equivalently the twistors respectively.

-The left shift of the head of $c_l$ is obstructed precisely when $c_l$ has a same end child $c_h=(j,j+1,n-2,n-1).$ On the corresponding boundary $\ee_{l,h}$ vanishes.
+The left shift of the end of $c_l$ is obstructed precisely when $c_l$ has a same end child $c_h=(j,j+1,n-2,n-1).$ On the corresponding boundary $\ee_{l,h}$ vanishes.
 By adding the appropriate multiple of the row $C_l$ to the row $C_h$ that cancels the inherited domino, the resulting new $h$th row is supported on $j,j+1,n-2,n-1,n,$ and its entries can be solved in terms of twistors, as in the inverse problem procedure of Section~\ref{sec:inj}.
 If we denote by $C'$ the resulting matrix, then

 The vanishing of $\ee_{l,h}$ is the vanishing of the determinant of the minor $C_{h,l}^{n-2,n-1},$ which is equivalent to the vanishing of the determinant of $(C')_{h,l}^{n-2,n-1},$ which can thus be written as By Lemma~\ref{obs:plucker_functionary} the last equality is equivalent to $\favorite{j,j+1}{i,i+1}{n-2,n-1}{n}=0.$ Note that in this case $j>i.$